 Catholic Relief Services Uganda fosters sustained development solutions by working with and through local partners, specifically the Ugandan Catholic Church, to help Ugandans identify and address the root causes of poverty and injustice affecting their lives.

-CRS Uganda staff members are based in Kampala with some project staff based in Bukwo, on the border with Kenya.
-CRS Uganda's core program areas are agriculture, microfinance, water and sanitation, youth empowerment and peacebuilding.
+Catholic Relief Services Uganda staff members are based in Kampala with some project staff based in Bukwo, on the border with Kenya.
+Catholic Relief Services Uganda's core program areas are agriculture, disaster response, health, HIV and AIDS, microfinance, peacebuilding and water and sanitation.
 Capacity strengthening for both staff and local partners is a central theme across all programs.

 Latest Stories From Uganda

 As a child, Doreen was orphaned and left to care for her younger brother.
 CRS programs gave her hope and support that turned her life around. »»